The Arcology Concept

-"In nature, as an organism evolves it increases in complexity and it also becomes a more compact or miniaturized system.
-Similarly a city should function as a living system.
-Arcology, architecture and ecology as one integral process, is capable of demonstrating positive response to the many problems of urban civilization, population, pollution, energy and natural resource depletion, food scarcity and quality of life.
-Arcology recognizes the necessity of the radical reorganization of the sprawling urban landscape into dense, integrated, three-dimensional cities in order to support the complex activities that sustain human culture.
-The city is the necessary instrument for the evolution of humankind." —Paolo Soleri
+Arcology is the fusion of architecture with ecology, a comprehensive urban perspective.
+In nature, as organisms evolve, they increase in complexity and become a more compact system.
+A city should similarly evolve, functioning as a living system.
+Architecture and ecology as one integral process, is capable of demonstrating positive response to the many problems of urban civilization – population growth, pollution, energy/natural resource depletion, food scarcity, and quality of life.
+Arcology recognizes the necessity of the radical reorganization of the sprawling urban landscape into dense, integrated, three-dimensional cities in order to support the diversified activities that sustain human culture and environmental balance.

 Slow reformation and adaptation characterize the pace of our contemporary sustainability movement.
 We make incremental progress, changing consumption patterns – driving electric vehicles, attempting to recycle, or outfitting our single family homes with solar panels.
 Still, we are not confronting the deeply entrenched societal and infrastructural norms at the root of our problems.